rafal06/grasswave/README.md

 Run the executable, and that's it!
 You can visit it in the browser at `http://127.0.0.1:8000`

 ---
-The current stylesheet is only a temporary placeholder

 Currently work in progress